What is the Mediterranean Diet Plan?

 Dinner: Broiled salmon, brown rice, and vegetables.

-Breakfast: Eggs, vegetables, dressed in olive oil.
+Breakfast: Eggs and vegetables, dressed in olive oil.

 Lunch: Greek yogurt, strawberries, nuts, and oats.